linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 3/HBS Case Netflix-Valuing a New Business Model.md

 Regardless of where the company got its DVDs, building a business around physical DVD rentals was simpler than with streaming content.
 Hastings explained the important difference between streaming content and DVDs: "U.S. laws enable anyone to buy a DVD and rent it [to others] as many times as they want.
 We can go to Wal-Mart, buy DVDs, and place them in our rental library.
 We don't need a license from the content owner to do so.
 Online content doesn't work like that.
 You have to negotiate the distribution rights with the studios."14 The law allowing the rental of physical DVDs without requiring permission from the copyright holder was known as the "First Sale Doctrine"; it was established by the U.S. Supreme Court in 1908.

-Accounting for DVDs Netflix accounted for DVDs as a long term asset that was amortized over a one-to threeyear period on its balance sheet.
+Accounting for DVDs Netflix accounted for DVDs as a long term asset that was amortized over a one-to three-year period on its balance sheet.
 The DVDs were amortized on a "sum-of-th-months" accelerated basis over their estimated useful lives.
 The company estimated that the useful life of a new release DVD was one year, while the useful life of a back-catalog DVD was three years.
 The useful life of the DVD was determined by a combination of customer interest and the durability of the actual physical disc.

 # Streaming Video Business